-In order to convict a hit and run an individual must first understand what the term means.
-It is defined as the failure of a driver to remain at the site of a vehicle crash and fulfill other statutory duties, when the crash at issue involves death, bodily injury, or property damage.
-This means that if a car hit you and did not try to exchange information or provide assistance to someone injured they have committed a hit and run.
+In order to convict a hit-and-run accident, an individual must first understand what the term means.
+The Florida statute defines a hit-and-run accident as the failure of a driver to remain at the site of a car accident and fulfill other statutory duties when the crash involves death, bodily injury, or property damage.

 Florida Laws for Hit & Runs